 When it comes to getting in shape, do you ever find yourself in a “catch 22”?
 Coined in the early 1960s, this expression refers to a no-win situation – one where solving one part of a problem only creates another.
 Picture this as an example: You clean out the junk in your diet, you begin hitting the gym, and you lose 15 pounds.
 Great!
 Mission accomplished, right?
 Maybe not.
 In your effort to lose unwanted weight, you’ve also lost a precious commodity – muscle.
 Your waistline may be smaller, but your body is soft, lacking definition.
 You’ve solved one part of the problem (the number on your scale), only to encounter another (loss of muscle tone).
 This is the reality for many – having to choose between fat loss and muscle growth.
 If only there was a way to achieve both …

 While ursolic acid as a dietary supplement has only recently come into the spotlight, early findings are extremely promising and human clinical trials continue.
-Because medicinal plants containing ursolic acid have been used in folk medicine for centuries, you can be confident this ingredient has been proven natural, safe, and effective.
+Because medicinal plants containing ursolic acid have been used in folk medicine for centuries, you can be confident this ingredient is natural, safe, and effective.

 In the previously mentioned study where mice experienced muscle growth when given ursolic acid, it was also found that the mice became leaner and had lower blood levels of glucose, cholesterol, and triglycerides.
 This, again, is that coveted combination that many of us strive for – muscle growth and fat loss rolled into one.
 Supplementing with Labrada’s Ursolic Acid could make all the difference.
 As further shown in studies, mice that were fed ursolic acid and a high-fat diet had significantly decreased body weights, abdominal (visceral) adiposity, and levels of blood glucose and plasma lipids compared to mice on the same diet but without the ursolic acid supplement.
 Diet and activity levels were the same for both groups; the only “edge” was the ursolic acid.
 The question then remains: What could Ursolic Acid do for you?